davidmiquelf/Grep-App/README.md

  - Using the DAO's methods to conduct simple Twitter tasks (Twitter service).

 The app uses the Spring framework to construct the interface implementations (beans).
-### Usage:
+### Usage
-Add the appropriate environment variables.

-Windows Powershell: `.\windows_env_setup.ps1`
+#### Windows

-Linux Terminal:
+ - Start Windows PowerShell.
+ - Navigate to the project folder and run the windows environment setup script: `windows_env_setup.ps1`

-Compile the maven project: `mvn clean package`
+ - Compile the maven project: `mvn clean package`

-Navigate to the same directory as the jar file: /PROJECT_LOCATION/target
+ - Navigate to the same directory as the jar file.

+From here you can use the app by calling the jar file:

 Post a tweet:
 ` java -jar TwitterCLI.jar post [text] `